 Now that you've figured out what you're packing and where you're going, you'll need to decide how you're going to get your stuff there.
 Sounds simple, but there are several factors to consider.

 The first thing to decide is whether you plan to hire professional movers or go it alone.
 Professional movers will take the stress off of you to properly pack up a moving truck and drive an unfamiliar vehicle a long distance.
 If you can afford to hire movers, here are some costs to factor in when making a decision.

 If hiring movers isn't an option, compare costs for moving truck rental fees to pack and drive yourself.
 You'll still need to pay for fuel on top of the rental fee, but since you'll be responsible for your own labor and packing you'll likely save more money.

 Moving is complicated.
 You'll need to forward your mail, organize enrollment for your children's new school, transfer and/or set up new service for your utilities, establish residency in your new state, update your driver's license and vehicle registration and find a new bank.

 At Umpqua Bank, we're here to support you.
-Download our new Go-To app, choose a financial expert who understands you and your money management style and get advice on your move.
 From relocating to arranging a downpayment on a new home, we're here to help you navigate everything from major changes to small moves.
 Banking with Umpqua is always personal.